Custom Playbooks Workflow¶

 You've run several engagements and developed a consistent methodology.
 Instead of typing commands manually each time, you want to encode your assessment workflow into a reusable, shareable playbook.
 Playbooks chain Blue-Tap commands into repeatable sequences with metadata, making your methodology consistent across team members and engagements.

-This workflow covers the playbook format, running playbooks, and includes a step-by-step tutorial for building your first playbook from scratch, plus three complete example playbooks for common scenarios.
+This workflow covers the playbook format, running playbooks, and includes a step-by-step tutorial for building your first playbook from scratch.

 Time estimate: 5 minutes to create, varies to run Risk level: Depends on included commands